 a) that there is no publicly available information on the conditions for coordination agreements reached among administrations regarding non-GSO FSS satellite systems;

-b) that administrations intending to authorize non-GSO ESIM, when establishing national licensing rules, may consider adopting other interference management procedures and/or mitigation measures than those contained in the Radio Regulations;
+b) that administrations intending to authorize non-GSO ESIM, when establishing national licensing rules, may consider adopting other interference management procedures and/or mitigation measures than those contained in this Resolution as long as the provisions in Annex 1 are unchanged in cross-border applications;

-c) that there is a need to identify all responsible entities involved in the operation of aeronautical and maritime non-GSO ESIMs and their responsibilities in this operation,

-d) that aeronautical and maritime ESIMs operating within the service area of the fixed-satellite service with which they communicate may provide service within the territories under the jurisdiction of multiple administrations/countries;
+c) that aeronautical and maritime ESIMs operating within the service area of the non-GSO FSS systems with which they communicate may provide service within the territories under the jurisdiction of multiple administrations/countries;

-e) that this Resolution does not establish any technical or regulatory provisions for the operation and use of land ESIM communicating with non-GSO FSS space stations, and any authorization of land ESIM remains strictly a national matter;
+d) that this Resolution does not address any technical or regulatory provisions for the operation and use of land ESIM communicating with non-GSO FSS space stations, and any authorization of land ESIM remains strictly a national matter, also taking into account the need to avoid cross-border interference;

 recognizing

-a) that the administration authorising non-GSO ESIMs on the territory under its jurisdiction has the right to require that non-GSO ESIMs referred to above only use those assignments associated with non-GSO FSS systems which have been successfully coordinated, notified, brought into use and recorded in the MIFR with a favourable finding under Articles 9 and 11, including Nos.
+a) that the administration authorizing non-GSO ESIMs on the territory under its jurisdiction has the right to require that non-GSO ESIMs referred to above only use those assignments associated with non-GSO FSS systems which have been successfully coordinated, notified, brought into use and recorded in the Master International Frequency Register (MIFR) with a favourable finding under Articles 9 and 11, including Nos.
 11.31, 11.32 or 11.32A, where applicable;

 b) that for cases of incomplete coordination under No. 9.7B of the non-GSO FSS system with which non-GSO ESIMs communicate, the operation of non-GSO ESIMs in the frequency bands 17.8-18.6 GHz and 19.7-20.2 GHz (space-to-Earth) needs to be in accordance with the provisions of No. 11.42 with respect to any recorded frequency assignment which was the basis of the unfavourable finding under No. 11.38;

-c)
+c) that the provisions of No. 22.2 apply to non-GSO FSS systems with which ESIMs operate in the frequency band 17.7-17.8 GHz (space-to-Earth) with respect to GSO FSS and GSO BSS networks;

-that under the provisions of No. 22.2, non-GSO ESIMs in the frequency bands 17.8-18.6 GHz, 19.7-20.2 GHz, 27.5-28.6 GHz and 29.5-30 GHz shall not cause unacceptable interference to and claim protection from geostationary-satellite networks in the fixed-satellite service and the broadcasting-satellite service operating in accordance with these Regulations; and No. 5.43A does not apply in this case;c) that the provisions of No. 22.2 apply to non-GSO FSS systems with which ESIMs operate in the frequency band 17.7-17.8 GHz (space-to-Earth) with respect to GSO FSS and GSO BSS networks;
+d) that under the provisions of No. 22.2, non-GSO ESIMs in the frequency bands 17.8-18.6 GHz and 19.7-20.2 GHz, shall not claim protection from GSO FSS and GSO BSS networks operating in accordance with these Regulations, and non-GSO ESIMs in the frequency bands 27.5-28.6 GHz and 29.5-30 GHz shall not cause unacceptable interference to GSO FSS and GSO BSS networks operating in accordance with the Radio Regulations; and No. 5.43A does not apply in this case;

-d) that there is no obligation for an administration to authorize/license any non-GSO ESIMs to operate within the territory under its jurisdiction;
+e) that there is no obligation for an administration to authorize/license any non-GSO ESIMs to operate within the territory under its jurisdiction;

-e) that a non-GSO FSS system operating in the frequency bands 17.8-18.6 GHz and 19.7-20.2 GHz (space-to-Earth) and 27.5-28.6 GHz and 29.5-30 GHz (Earth-to-space) in compliance with the epfd limits referred to in Nos.
+f) that, for the implementation of the relevant parts of resolves 1.1.2 below that a non-GSO FSS system operating in the frequency bands 17.8-18.6 GHz and 19.7-20.2 GHz (space-to-Earth) and 27.5-28.6 GHz and 29.5-30 GHz (Earth-to-space) in compliance with the epfd limits referred to in Nos.
 22.5C, 22.5D and 22.5F is considered as having fulfilled its obligations under No. 22.2 with respect to any geostationary-satellite network;

-f) thatfor the protection of satellite networks in the fixed-satellite service using the geostationary-satellite orbit operating in the frequency bands 18.8-19.3 GHz (space-to-Earth) and 28.6-29.1 GHz (Earth-to-space), No. 9.12A applies;
+g) that, with respect to GSO FSS networks, in the frequency bands 18.8-19.3 GHz (space-to-Earth) and 28.6-29.1 GHz (Earth-to-space), No. 9.12A and 9.13 apply, and No. 22.2 does not apply;